bluesky-social/atproto-website/content/guides/overview.md

 ![Interop](/img/interop.jpg)

-While the Web exchanges documents, the @ Protocol exchanges schematic and semantic information, enabling the software from different orgs to understand each others' data.
+While the Web exchanges documents, the AT Protocol exchanges schematic and semantic information, enabling the software from different orgs to understand each others' data.
 This gives ATP clients freedom to produce user interfaces independently of the servers, and removes the need to exchange rendering code (HTML/JS/CSS) while browsing content.

 ## Achieving scale